tm2005/Horner_Nets/README.md

 The models are defined in `Model_Horner.py`, and helper functions for derivatives and parameter counting are defined in `My_Fncs.py`.

+### Horner 1D Spline Models

+The `Horner_Model/Horner_1D_Spline/` folder solves the same three 1D ODE examples as `Horner_Model/Horner_1D/`, but uses a piecewise spline paradigm.
+The physical domain is split into intervals, and each interval has its own hard-IC Horner polynomial.

+For first-order ODEs, `HornerSplineIC1` propagates the value at the right edge of one interval to the left edge of the next interval.
+This gives hard `C0` continuity across internal breakpoints.
+For the second-order ODE, `HornerSplineIC2` propagates both value and first derivative, giving hard `C1` continuity.

+Scripts:

+- `our_1order_1.py`: nonlinear ODE `y*y' = t`
+- `our_1order_2.py`: linear ODE `y' + 2y = 1`
+- `our_2order.py`: linear second-order ODE

+The spline wrappers are defined in `Model_Horner_Spline.py`.
+Shared helpers for autograd derivatives, interval selection, piecewise evaluation, RMSE, and parameter counting are defined in `My_Fncs.py`.

 ### Horner 2D Model